assadnavi/assadnavi.github.io/_posts/2024-01-10-interview-preparation-cpp-coding-quiz-1.md

 ## Introduction

 This page contains an interactive story where the reader will take part of a C++ coding quiz.
 The reader will be asked to write C++ code in an interactive quiz format.
-This quiz is designed for people preparing for a job interview or willing to improve their coding skills.
-To start [click here](#start).
+This quiz is designed for people preparing for a job interview or willing to improve their coding skills. [=> Start](#start).

 <img src="https://www.interviewpuzzler.com/assets/sep_1.png"/>
 <img src="https://www.interviewpuzzler.com/assets/sep_1.png"/>